-I recently headed over to The Lucky Pig SF, a new Korean spot in San Francisco, and was honestly impressed with everything I tried.
+I recently headed over to The Lucky Pig SF, a super bomb Korean spot in San Francisco, and was honestly impressed with everything I tried.
 I’ve had each of the dishes I’ll be talking about in this post before, but they put their own spin on each one, which made the experience new and exciting with each bite.
 The Lucky Pig SF is conveniently located in the Tenderloin along the 38 bus line, so it’s always easy to grab a bite if you’re on your way to or from downtown.
 If you’re as big a fan of Korean nomz as I am, then keep reading to see the deliciousness you need to try!

 Buddae Jjigae (Army Stew)